 Esomeprazole (another name for Nexium) is a type of heartburn reliever called a proton pump inhibitor, or PPI.
 Taken by mouth, or by IV in a hospital setting, Nexium can be prescription-strength or over-the-counter.

 Both prescription and OTC Nexium are linked to an increased risk of kidney damage.

 PPIs treat heartburn, acid reflux, and gastroesophageal reflux disease (GERD).
-Your stomach naturally produces an acid that’s strong enough to eat right through metal.
+Your stomach naturally produces an acid that’s strong enough to eat right through the metal.
 When there’s too much acid, it can eat through the protective lining of your stomach or move back up your throat.
 This leads to ulcers and uncomfortable reflux.
-Left untreated, these conditions cause serious, and sometimes permanent, injury to your body.
+Left untreated these conditions cause serious and sometimes permanent, injury to your body.

 Nexium and other PPIs prevent your stomach’s proton pump, a chemical system in the body, from working.
 This stops them from producing stomach acid, which stops heartburn and ulcers.

 Unfortunately, once a medication is in your body, its effects can reach beyond the problem it is supposed to treat.
 When a drug has the ability to change the chemical balance in your body, such as Nexium, it has the potential to cause serious harm.

 The discovery that proton pump inhibitors are associated with kidney disease was a gradual one.
 First, research began showing a link between PPIs and acute interstitial nephritis.
 This condition is, sort of like an allergic reaction in the kidneys, ABC News reported.
 But as research continued, evidence emerged that patients taking proton pump inhibitors were more likely to suffer from chronic kidney disease (CKD), too, according to the JAMA Internal Medicine journal in 2016.